novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-58.md

 "So, will it be faster if the ADSL mentioned in Nostradamus's blog is applied?"

-"I believe it will be 100% faster."
+"I believe it will be at least 100% faster."

 "Listening to your conversation makes me curious about who this beautiful friend of yours is.
 It feels like she knows about Nostradamus's blog."